Last updated - November 14, 2022

-- Title – displayed in the checkout page as a payment gateway option.
+- Title – displayed on the checkout page as a payment gateway option.

 - Description – when your customer selects this payment option on the checkout page, the description is displayed.

-- Instructions – displayed on the order receipt and will be sent to the customer via email.
+- Instructions – displayed on the thank you page and the emails that will be sent to customers.

-WooCommerce has already put in default content in these fields.
+WooCommerce has already put in default content in the first two fields.
 But you can phrase it according to your liking to give a unique and personalized touch to your store.